 NSP’s initial fine of $1 million was reduced to $20,000 after the Public Safety Department discovered the company had “procedures for analyzing accidents and failures so the company could minimize recurrence of cross bores,” according to the agency.

-In the second explosion, the agency initially fined Center Point Energy $1 million for a delayed response to a house explosion at 5000 Arden Ave. in Edina.
+In the second gas explosion, the agency initially fined Center Point Energy $1 million for a delayed response to a house explosion in Edina.
 A telephone-line contractor hit a gas line next to an unmarked, unused line.
 The rupture sent gas underground into a nearby home, which was ignited.
-Again, no one was injured in the blast because the homeowners were working and their children were in school.
+Again, luckily no one was injured in the blast because the homeowners were working, and their children were in school.
 The gas company didn’t shut a nearby emergency valve because it would have cut off service to 266,000 customers, instead taking more time to manually squeeze off the line closer to the rupture.
 Since the accident, the company installed 78 new valves and created new engineering standards for installation of new valves.

 MN GAS EXPLOSION LAWYERS

-If you or a family member has been injured in a gas explosion because of a ruptured gas line, defective product, or any other cause, call our office to discuss your potential case with a MN gas explosion attorney.
-Our lawyers have experience with MN gas explosion cases and understand the injuries involved.
-We can also assist with the investigation and understanding of the cause, and we have our own investigator as well.
-A gas explosion lawyer will answer your questions and make sure your rights are protected.
+If you or a family member has been injured in a gas explosion because of a ruptured gas line, defective product, or any other cause, call our office to discuss your potential case with a MN gas explosion lawyer.
+Our lawyers have experience with MN gas explosion cases and burn injuries, and we understand the issues involved.
+We can also assist with the investigation and understanding of the cause.
+A gas explosion attorney will answer your questions and make sure your rights are protected.